port-labs/port-docs/docs/build-your-software-catalog/custom-integration/webhook/examples/packages/javascript.md

 # JavaScript

-In this example you are going to create a `package` blueprint that ingests all third party dependencies and libraries in your `package.json` file using Port's GitHub file ingesting feature.
+The following example shows you how to create a `package` blueprint that ingests all third party dependencies and libraries in your `package.json` file using Port's GitHub file ingesting feature.
 You will then relate this blueprint to a `service` blueprint, allowing you to map all the packages used by a service.

 To ingest the packages to Port, a `port-app-config.yml` file in the needed repository or organisation is used.